 Firefox

-The IFES website will be compatible with the latest version of Chrome at the time development begins.
+The IFES website will be compatible with the latest version of Firefox at the time development begins.

 Internet Explorer

 The IFES website will be compatible with version 9+ of IE. Less than 1% of current IFES.org users are using IE8.
 Taoti can provide a much better responsive experience for more users by focusing only on newer versions of the browser.